e-bushi/grouping-data/README.md

 ## Contributing

 Feel free to contribute to this repo if you feel something needs to be added.
-Just send up a Pull Request.
+Just send up a **Pull Request**.